franktakes/gephi-tutorial/README.md

 Finally, note that you can zoom in on the visualization itself using your mouse's scroll wheel (or laptop touchpad equivalent thereof).

 **Task 2.2**: Play around with some different visualization algorithms and their parameters.
-Extra: generate larger graphs and observe how algorithm complexity of for example the Fruchterman-Reingold algorithm starts to play its parts.
+Extra: generate larger graphs and observe how the algorithm complexity of, for example, the Fruchterman-Reingold algorithm starts to play its part.

 ### Part 2.3: Node and edge size and color

 When the layout is satisfactory, we can start to spice up the visualization and move away from black-and-white dots and lines.
-Using the top left box "Appearance", almost everything about the visualization can be changed; the box looks small but offers a lot of possibilities.
+Using the top left box "Appearance", almost everything about the visualization can be changed; the box looks small, but it offers a lot of possibilities.
 Corresponding to the four red boxes in the figure below, it is possible to change:
 * A: What we are changing properties of, with the options being the nodes or the edges (2 options).
-* B: What visual property we are changing, the options (in order) being: color, size, label color and label size (4 options); we discuss labels in [Part 2.4: Labels](#part-2-4-labels).
+* B: What visual property we are changing; the options (in order) being: color, size, label color and label size (4 options).
+We discuss labels in [Part 2.4: Labels](#part-2-4-labels).
 * C: How the change should be made (3 options):
 	* Unique: every node/edge gets the same visual property value.
 	* Partition: we set the visual property value based on some attribute of the node for which several categorical attribute values can exist.